Here are the 16 scariest horror movies to stream on Netflix right now - according to IMDb

-Best horror movies on Netflix 2023: 16 of the scariest horror movies to stream right now - according to IMDb
+Best horror movies on Netflix UK: 16 of the most highly rated films to stream - according to IMdB

-Looking for something to give you a fright tonight?
-Then try the 16 most highly rated and scariest horror movies to stream on Netflix in 2023.
+Here are 16 of the scariest movies available to stream on Netflix UK in 2023.

-No other genre in cinema quite brings out obsessive levels of fandom quite like horror – and with streaming giant Netflix having such a strong and brilliant collection of classic and more recent scary films, it can sometimes be hard to know which one to tune into.
+One of the most passionate and dedicated fan-base in genre cinema is horror like horror – and with streaming giant Netflix having such a strong and brilliant collection of classic and more recent scary films, it can sometimes be hard to know which one to tune into.

+Netflix Best True Crime Series: 8 highly rated new true crime documentaries streaming on Netflix in 2023

 A number of horror classics currently litter the streamer, with Hannibal, Dawn Of The Dead and even a 2022 remake of Texas Chainsaw Massacre all available to tune into.
 But is there a hidden gem that you may have scrolled past without noticing?